 I had no idea who that was, not yet.
-The other new arrival, former coat-salesman, knew Carver’s books, and was quick to say so, as he was quick to tell you about all the books you haven’t read.
+The former coat-salesman knew Carver’s books and was quick to say so, as he was quick to tell you about all the books you haven’t read.
 Evidentially, Carver had two books, both harrowing in their debasing depictions of personal self-destruction through the annihilation, or, just short of annihilation, the minimalism (aka incarceration) of self-worth.
 Imprison the reader inside walls which allow the use of only a few hundred words, not many of them beautiful or artful or deeply expressive or anything but the minimum, and watch your self-worth plummet.
 That and alcohol.

 One of my first impressions of Kinder (and this seemed to be the same for many people, reporters in particular) was that sometime as a young scribbler Chuck must have swallowed the Hemingway ethos of The Writer’s Life, hook, line, and old man.
 Live large, don’t apologize.
 Be true to your art, if not always to yourself, or your lovers or your friends, or anyone else.
 He believed in the gold standard values of clarity, earned understatement, and the code of the hunter.